nicolasgrasset/Snow/README.md

 Configuration
 -------------

-All configuration is done centrally in the file Òconfig.inc.phpÓ which is loaded at startup.
+All configuration is done centrally in the file "config.inc.php" which is loaded at startup.
 It can contain logic and will be run from the Snow Context scope.
 It uses a key/value format where values can be any PHP value.

 Definition in /config.inc.php is done with the method define where the first argument is the key and the second is the value to be stored against it: